Nikon D610 Is My Camera of Choice

 Nikon Camera Add-Ons and Accessories

 I use a battery grip on my camera, which allows me to easily turn it sideways to take portrait photos.
 If you find yourself taking a lot of portrait photos, then I recommend you invest in a battery grip.
 I use one I purchased at Adorama by Flashpoint, but it is no longer available.
-Amazon offers an assortment of battery grips.
-Not only does the battery grip allow you to hold the camera more comfortable for portrait photos (complete with side button and toggle), but it also holds a second battery for your camera, giving you twice the battery length.
+Not only does the battery grip allow you to hold the camera more comfortably for portrait photos (complete with side button and toggle), but it also holds a second battery for your camera, giving you twice the battery length.

 This is one of those plugins that’s only going to appeal to a certain number of people.
 People like me who have a need to add syntax code to websites.
 But if you’re one of those people, then I recommend you get the plugin — Divi Code Snippet Module — from the creator of Divi Booster.
 I tried 3 or 4 plugins in WordPress, every one of them …